JuroOravec/crawlee-one/docs/playbook-07-caching.md

     // And save this entry only if not yet in cache return !cacheHasEntry;
     // ...
   };
 }
 ```

 With the above configuration we achieved the following:

 - New entries will be saved, old will be skipped
 - If entry was already found in cache, all Requests that follow are dropped and will not be processed

 > NOTE: This setup made a few assumptions, which may be different in your case:
+>
 > - We assumed that the Requests in RequestQueue are orderly - That is, that the newest entries are grouped together.
 >
 >   This is a sane assumption - If we scrape time-sensitive data
 >   then we usually them by their age.
 So newest entries should be together, and ordered by age.
 >
 >   However, for websites like Facebook, Instagram, LinkedIn, and others, which sort posts by custom metrics and not necessarily by age, this strategy would not work!
 >
 >   On pages where this does not hold, we should NOT call the `RequestQueue.drop()`, because we cannot ensure that there aren't any not-yet-seen entries in the remaining queue.
 >
 > - The setup assumed NO concurrency. if you had multiple instances of the scraper processing Requests, one scraper may "jump" ahead, and come across "old" entries sooner than before all "not-yet-seen" entries are processed.
 So our setup may break, and you would need to configure a more heuristic way of detecting when to call `RequestQueue.drop()`.
 E.g. to call it after 10-20 entries have been marked as "already-seen".
 >
 > - The setup assumed that the order in which requests are taken from the RequestQueue is the same order with which we've enqueued them.
 >
 >   E.g. imagine you have a page with 10 entries, half of which are "new" and half "old".
 Since they are on a single page, they are all enqueued together.
 Since they are enqueued together, they may have same time of addition, and so it can happen that the order in which they are retrieved is different (e.g. simply because one request might have taken longer to process than other).

-> *Congrats!
-This was by far the most complex use of Crawlee One.
+> _Congrats!
+This was by far the most complex use of CrawleeOne.
 You learnt how to scrape only newest or to exclude newest entries.
-You can now work well with the hooks that Crawlee One offers, and can do advanced setups.
-All of that without needing anything else than the scraper itself. 🚀*
+You can now work well with the hooks that CrawleeOne offers, and can do advanced setups.
+All of that without needing anything else than the scraper itself. 🚀_